Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 One of many singles making their method to the model new South African villa for the primary winter version is Shaughna Phillips.

-Right here’s all the pieces you must know concerning the London-based islander as she joins the Love Island 2020 contestants.
+Right here’s all the things you want to know in regards to the London-based islander as she joins the Love Island 2020 contestants.

 Age: 25